benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 ## Migrations best practices

+First, please know that I wrote an article about [Laravel migrations](https://benjamincrozat.com/laravel-migrations).
+You might want to check it out first.

 ### Use anonymous migrations (Laravel 8 and above)

 Anonymous migrations are a great way to avoid class names conflicts.